 Trending Topics

-The OODA loop, reaction time, and decision making
+The OODA loop: Reaction time and decision making

 Since the mid-19th century, human reaction time and decision-making have made popular research topics for experimental and cognitive psychologists.
 In the 1950’s, Air Force Colonel John Boyd borrowed from this human-factor knowledge as he developed his Observe-Orient-Decide-Act (OODA) loop decision-making model.
-In this article I will explore how these dynamics contribute to tactical decision-making by law enforcement as they are “forced to make split-second judgments in circumstances that are tense, uncertain, and rapidly evolving” 1

 The most common reference regarding Boyd’s cycle addresses the need to, “get inside the opponent’s OODA loop.”
 In other words, he who cycles through the OODA decision loop the fastest will likely prevail in combat.
 This acknowledges that the opponent in fact has an OODA loop.
 And, the OODA loop boiled down to its essence analyzes, synthesizes, and defines the most critical component of human performance - reaction time.